Zog08/memory-game-MP2/README.md

 added more cards, started with 9, realised it wasnt an even number!! redo of cards.
-Had put in 12 individual cards to the array, no matching cards! when clicking a non matched card, there was no visible turn for the second card. added time delay to fix visibility
+Had put in 12 individual cards to the array, no matching cards! when clicking a non matched card, there was no visible turn for the second card. added timeout to fix visibility. flip class
+   removed instantly

 learning for datasets - Code Sketch, Youtube. and DCode, Domenade.com and youtube